 I can’t wait to meet the students and experience the culture of the school by seeing the Take-Root Center in action!
 I hope to discover many things from the teachers and students.
 I really want to see how the curriculum and lessons relate to their daily lives.
 Teaching is not just about filling the listeners’ minds with information; it’s also about helping them apply it to their lives.

 I went to Africa for the first time last summer on vacation with my family.
 I was captivated by the modest beauty and uniqueness of the South African culture.
 Everyone I met in my travels around South Africa exuded so much pride for their home, and their optimism was inspiring despite the adversity many of them faced.
 One day, we visited a small village by the Safari Reserve and I had the opportunity to see a beautiful little school funded by the reserve that also served as a community center.
 It was a vibrant happy place with amazing African art on every wall, a huge green garden in the back, and plenty of friendly faces and laughter.
 It was truly the light of the village.
 I heard stories of how this school was changing the community by reducing poverty and promoting economic growth.
 I knew in that moment that I needed to go back to Africa one day and teach at a school like this because education truly enables people.
+The opportunity to embark on a safari trip similar to what you can find on the Global Basecamps website also appealed to me.
+I adore traveling and I love getting the chance to see animals in their natural habitats.
 This learning center and the TRC are a mecca of hope for a lot of African communities.

 For me, this trip will also be about self-discovery since I am always looking for ways I can develop or improve my teaching skills.
 I have done a lot of reading but I think my life experiences as a teacher and my previous travels have prepared me for this trip.
 I am going with an open mind and excited to not only teach but learn and grow.